alihashmiii/3D-Vertex-Model/README.md

 `vertex model sim - contains the code for modeling infinite sheet of cells`

-`vertex model aggregate - will contain code for modeling an agglomerate of cells`

 `sanity checks for functions - contains test modules to check whether functions are performing correctly`